PrabodhaniKarunarathne/Vision-Care-ERP-Clone-main/README.md

+# Vision-Care-ERP-Project
 <p>Project for the Software system to Vision Care Optical Services which is
 an island wide optical service company with 30 years of experience.
 The company will house for more than 1000 of employees and Millions of customer base.
 The company needs a Software system to improve their Sales, Stocks, and Employee management with Real-time operations.
-For the mentioned requirements this prject propose a combination of Customer Relationship Management System and Enterprise Resource Planner.</p>
+For the mentioned requirements this project propose a combination of Customer Relationship Management System and Enterprise Resource Planner.</p>